How to: Arrange a Funeral Service

 – A medical certificate signed by a doctor or nurse.
 This Medical Certificate of Cause of Death is issued prior to the Death Certificate (which is issued after the funeral)

-If you are using a funeral director, they’ll register the passing of your Loved One for you.
+If you are using a funeral director, they’ll register the passing of your loved one for you.
 However, you can do this yourself.
-See this link
+See this link from New Zealand Government: Registering a death.

 - MEET WITH THE FUNERAL DIRECTOR TO MAKE THE FUNERAL ARRANGEMENTS